blaze/odo/docs/source/perf.rst

 A special command line tool called ``pg_bulkload`` exists solely for the purpose of loading files into a postgresql table.
 It achieves its speedups by disabling write-ahead logging and buffering.
+Odo doesn't use this (yet) because the installation requires several steps.

 .. code-block:: sh